Arijaan/Pos-subcellular_QuPath_CellDetection_automation/readme.md

 ## Cell detection parameters:

 Since each picture can have different staining values, it is required to set the color deconvolution settings (staining vectors) manually for each picture before using the detection scripts.
-This can be done more quickly using the
+This can be done more quickly using the 'col-convolution' script with custom names for the vectors and the preset.

+The goal for a good detection would be to match the standards that would satisfy a visual inspection, meaning the correct detection of cells and the positive classification.

+A tip for achieving optimal results in this way, would be first tweaking the staining vectors to perfectly match the stains and then to adjust thresholds.
+For subcellular cell detection for example, the a darker example of the stain could be selected and then the threshold could be lowered or vice versa.

 [(old)Flowchart showing an overview of how the cell detection can be optimized](https://unibremende-my.sharepoint.com/:u:/g/personal/arian2_uni-bremen_de/EQiOiY7sl6pBuDFZZ62uWhcB2Img44maO3RIhlykpXyUzQ?e=wMveRc)